Offline Handwritten Signature Verification - Literature Review: Problem Statement

 \section{Problem Statement}

+The problem of automatic handwritten signature verification is commonly modeled as a verification task: given a learning set $\mathcal{L}$, that contains genuine signatures from a set of users, a model is trained.
+This model is then used for verification: a user claims an identity and provides a query signature $X_\text{new}$.
+The model is used to classify the signature as genuine (belonging to the claimed individual) or forgery (created by someone else).
+To evaluate the performance of the system, we consider a test set $\mathcal{T}$, consisting of genuine signatures and forgeries.
+The signatures are acquired in an \emph{enrollment} phase, while the second phase is referred to \emph{operations} (or \emph{classification}) phase.

+If a single model is used to classify images from any user, we refer to it as a \emph{writer-independent} (WI) system.
+If one model is trained for each user, it is referred as a \emph{writer-dependent} (WD) system.
+For WI systems, the common practice is to train and test the system with a different subset of users.
+In this case, we consider a development set $\mathcal{D}$ (which is used to train the WI model), and an exploitation set $\mathcal{E}$, which represent the users enrolled to the system (and is further divided in $\mathcal{L}$ and $\mathcal{T}$, as indicated above).
-In the literature of Offline Signature Verification, we can find multiple ways of defining the problem.
-In particular, one matter is critical to be able to compare related work: whether or not skilled forgeries are used for training.
-Some authors do not use skilled forgeries at all for training (e.g. \cite{rivard_multi-feature_2010}, \cite{eskander_hybrid_2013}), other researchers use skilled forgeries for training writer-independent classifiers, testing these classifiers in a separate set of users (e.g. \cite{yilmaz_offline_2015}); lastly, some papers use skilled forgeries for training writer-dependent classifiers, and test these classifiers in a separate set of genuine signatures and forgeries from the same set of users.

-In this report, we are concerned with the design of an Offline Signature Verification System that could be used in practice.
-For this reason, we restrict our analysis to methods that do not rely on skilled forgeries for the users enrolled in the system, since this is not the case in practical applications.
-We do consider, however, that a dataset consisting of genuine signatures and forgeries is available for training writer-independent classifiers, where the users from this dataset are not used for evaluating the performance of the classifier.
+Most work in the literature do not use skilled forgeries for training (e.g. \cite{rivard_multi-feature_2013}, \cite{eskander_hybrid_2013}).
+Other work use skilled forgeries for training writer-independent classifiers, testing these classifiers in a separate set of users (e.g. \cite{yilmaz_score_2016}, \cite{rantzsch_signature_2016}, \cite{hafemann_pr_2017}); lastly, some papers use skilled forgeries for training writer-dependent classifiers, and test these classifiers in a separate set of genuine signatures and forgeries from the same set of users.
+We restrict our analysis to methods that do not rely on skilled forgeries for the users enrolled in the system (the set $\mathcal{E}$), since this is not the case in practical applications.
+We do consider, however, that a dataset consisting of genuine signatures and forgeries is available for training writer-independent classifiers (the set $\mathcal{D})$, where the users from this dataset are not used for evaluating the performance of the classifier.
+This is reasonable for a practical application, since it is possible for an institution to collect forgeries for \emph{some} users (e.g. by detecting actual forgery attempts), that could be used for training WI systems.